 Check to see whether the engine indicator lamp is ON while starting.
-See an authorized Can-Am roadster dealer.
+Seek service from an authorized Can-Am roadster dealer, repair shop, or person of your own choosing for maintenance, repair, or replacement.
+Please refer to the US EPA EMISSIONS PERFORMANCE WARRANTY contained herein for information about warranty claims.